anamikaponnu/Heart-Disease-Prediction/README.md

 # Purpose of This Branch
 The goal of this branch is to:

-Understand data characteristics
+Understand data characteristics,
-Identify missing values and outliers
+Identify missing values and outliers,
 Study feature relationships
 Prepare for preprocessing and model building